mohitkrs848/Angular.CSharp.Training/Angular.CSharp.Training/ReadMe.txt

 1. Dynamic filtering based on Department and designation
 2. ManagerID not becoming null if we change the designation
 3. ProjectID is coming in the table despite of filling the ProjectName

+Azure- using solera.com ( deploy in app service in azure/ adn database in azure)) sandboz account fo message / or email api (smtp port/rest api) - try to use rest api from 3rd party (Microsoft smtp service try someone else) sql express deployed in aws ec2/azure vm with minimal configuration and connect with local point

+either to use auth (3rd party identity provider) or Auth0 (provide account)/ OpenId for gmail or facebook (need one developer account for client id) Azure AD, b2c (can enable MFA) we can utilise b2c (better approach) - for social identity provider

+seq for database logging (for audit trail) but requires hosting on server